Vonage/vbc-developer/_use_cases/en/delete_recordings_by_duration.md

 We could also pass in `start:lte` which would return records less than the given date.

 Once we get a list of call recordings, we will loop though each recording and get the duration of the call.
 If the call duration is less than or equal to 30 seconds, we will delete it.
 Before doing this, make sure you have a backup of the recordings.
-Take a look at the [delete_recordings_by_date](/use-cases/call-recording-to-s3) use case to save recordings to Amazon S3.
+Take a look at the [Delete Recordings by Date](/use-cases/call-recording-to-s3) use case to save recordings to Amazon S3.

 ## Delete Call Recordings